uw-it-aca/interview-db/README.md

 ### Loading data (inside the container)

+Use the integrated terminal in the Docker Desktop dashboard to access the filesystem in the container.
+You can also SSH into the container using the following steps:

+        $ ???

 To load collections models and sample data, you can call:

         $ bin/python manage.py loaddata /app/interview_db/fixtures/interview.json